Ahmed-Dzair-Dev/Ikemen-Plus-Ultra-Linux/README.md

 ------------

-- i will use a compatibility layer capable of running Windows applications on linux like ( wine or proton )
+- i will use a compatibility layer capable of running Windows applications on linux like ( wine or proton ) 🚫

-- masetring Cmake
+- masetring Cmake 🚫

 or

-- i will just install windows 7
+- i will just install windows 7 🚫

+- Asking Help from AI ✅

 ------------

-**A working linux excutable**
+**A working linux excutable** ✅

 ------------